hide

 In her role as the Vice President of Existing Industry and Regional Development, C. Michelle Unda manages our Business Retention and Expansion program, engaging with existing companies in the region, identifying their operational opportunities and challenges while strategically managing projects to drive job creation, payroll growth, and capital investment, as well as overseeing Manufacturing Day Coastal Bend, the Texas Defense Aerospace Manufacturing Community-Coastal Bend and other CCREDC events and activities.

 Michelle holds a master's degree from the University of St. Francis - Fort Wayne, Indiana in Organizational Leadership as well as a bachelor's degree in communications from Texas A&M University-Kingsville and two associates degrees from Del Mar College in journalism & liberal arts.
-She and her husband have one young son and two spoiled labrador retrievers.
-She and her family enjoy gardening, camping, off-roading, and hiking.

 admin@ccredc.com